danmedani/pager_duty_stats/README.md

 	> output.csv
 ```

-3. Import into google sheets and make some charts, and learn about your alerts!
+3. Import into google sheets, make some pretty charts, and learn about your alerts!

 To see more information about the options:
 ```